Phrenic Nerve Surgery for Those Around the World

 Symptoms of Phrenic Nerve Damage

 The primary symptom of phrenic nerve damage and the resulting diaphragm paralysis is breathing difficulty (known as dyspnea).
-This can occur with exertion (especially swimming in water up to the chest) or in a lying flat position.
+This can occur with exertion (especially swimming in water up to the chest) or in a lie-flat position.
 However, when severe enough, it can occur under all circumstances.

 Phrenic Nerve Reconstruction Surgery